theLlamaNet/donut-launcher-a13/README.md

 Android 1.6 launcher for new devices.
 Based on AOSP Launcher

-+	Compiled on Android Studio, Java 11
++	Compiled on Android Studio
-+	To get Android 13 version on telegram: @Joshhyuy